asyncapi/website/markdown/blog/2024-marketing-report.md

 In 2024, our LinkedIn performance saw impressive growth: a 48% increase in followers (3,910 total), 104% more impressions (100,328), and 91% more new followers (911).
 Engagement soared with a 219% rise in clicks (4,295 total) and a 9% improved engagement rate (5.32%).
 We also published 44% more posts (233), highlighting consistent content efforts.

-<Figure
-  src="/img/posts/marketing-images/x-metrics-insights.webp"
-  alt="Graph showing AsyncAPI X metrics including follower growth, engagement rates, and post performance over time" caption="AsyncAPI Twitter (X) metrics insights from Buffer analytics." className="text-center"
-/>

-<Figure
-  src="/img/posts/marketing-images/x-performance-statistics.webp"
-  alt="Graph showing AsyncAPI X performance including follower growth, engagement rates, and post performance over time" caption="AsyncAPI Twitter (X) performance statistics from Buffer analytics." className="text-center"
-/>

-Our performance on X (Twitter) has been extraordinary, with significant growth in tweets, replies, retweets, clicks, impressions, likes, and overall engagements.
-These results highlight increased visibility, audience interactions, and a stronger community connection.
+It has been difficult to track the exact numbers on X formally (Twitter).
+Hence, we will not be sharing any data from X at this time.

 ## Closing the Online Store